FAIRiCUBE/data-requests/README.md

 - **nil values**, as pairs of reason (some text) and a value (taken from the data type definition, see above)
 - **unit of measure**: OGC has no guidance on this; earlier UCUM was used, but it appears inconvenient.
 In Fairicube QUDT seems preferred - more to come once agreed, stay tuned.

-Importantly, datacubes (as data in general) fall into one of several different categories, as statistics teaches: *numerical*, *ordinal*, and *categorial*.
+Importantly, datacubes (as data in general) fall into one of several different categories, as statistics teaches: *numerical*, *categorial* and  *ordinal* (not supported now),.
 SWE Common (upon which the coverage range type relies) supports that halfways, therefore an activity is planned to reflect these categories in a statistically correct way in the OGC/ISO coverage standards.

 In XML, the complete range type structure is as in the following example: